I would like to thank Doc Neeson for approving my site.

 John Brewster last concert was a double on 27 January 1986 at the Meyer Music Bowel and Palace.
 He joined The Party Boys and formed the Bombers in February.
 Countdown Music Award for Best Live Act.
 Bob Spencer a former member of Finch and Skyhooks joins the band on guitar on 26 March 1986.
 The Angels played with Australian Volleyball Federation all-girl team to raised money for scholarship at Canberra Institute of Sports.

-Eighth album, Howling was released on 29 October 1986 with Mushroom, reached the number 3 on Australian album charts.
+Eighth album, Howling, on 29 October 1986 with Mushroom, reached #6 on Australian album charts.
 The band recorded a cover version ‘We Gotta Get Out Of This Place’ was a huge hit, the Animals original recorded the song in 1965.
 The album cover was design, photography by Jim Hilbun and Christene Carroll.
 Recorded at Rhinoceros Studios, Sydney and was mixed at Wessex Studios, London.
 Produced by Steve Brown, engineered by Andrew Scott and Al Wright.

-Live doubt album, Live Line was released on 30 December 1987 with Mushroom.
-Spanning ten years of their material and remains to this day as the best seller of all time by The Angels.
-Unforgettable moment was at The Palais when Doc Neeson kick the quad box and landed on Bob Spencer guitar neck and his wrist, he was taken to hospital and in his replacement was Jimmy Hocking.
+Live doubt album, Liveline, on 30 December 1987 with Mushroom, peak at #2 on national album charts.
+The live album spanning ten years of their material and remains to this day as the best seller of all time by The Angels.
+An unforgettable moment was at The Palais when Doc Neeson kick the quad box and landed on Bob Spencer guitar neck and his wrist and, was taken to hospital and in his replacement was Jimmy Hocking.

 The tracks were recorded at The Sylvania Hotel, The Astra Hotel, The Manly Vale Hotel and The Comb & Cutter Hotel in August 1981 Bombay Rock, Melbourne and Narara in January 1983.
 Watch The Red Tour at The Hordern Pavilion in July 1983.
 The Howling Tour at Bankstown RSL March 1987.